 Employees should also believe in the products or services you are offering.
 They are more likely to take pride in their work if they are also confident enough to endorse your products.

 Open communication should not just be between employee and their immediate supervisor.
-Although that is very important to have, open communication means employees are able to freely speak their mind without fear and hesitation.
+Although that is very important to have, the psychometric test, open communication means employees are able to freely speak their mind without fear and hesitation.
 Of course, rules and etiquette still need to apply, but questions, issues, suggestions, and solutions should be encouraged.
 Lines of communication should always be available between employees and management.
 A biannual survey will not do.
 They need to believe they are being listened to.
 This also means your policies must be able to accommodate changes for the better.

 Solid Career Path